hykilpikonna/hykilpikonna/README.md

 ### 🐱 Hi there, I'm Hykilpikonna!

-I'm Hykilpikonna, a freshman undergrad student at UofT, interested in creating fun projects using Frontend (Web) development, Game development, and Data Science technologies.
+I'm Hykilpikonna, a first-year undergraduate student at the University of Toronto, majoring in computer science and psychology.
+I'm interested in web development and machine learning.
+I'm currently doing research on voice-based gender identification for Chinese speakers.

 I also love cats =^･-･^=